RemiChierchia/utilities_phd/set_geoneus.md

 might be because of this? -> https://stackoverflow.com/questions/73337791/python-conda-determining-what-python-version-to-install

 Something that is already weird is thay they use pytorch3d, but build python=3.7 which is not specified in the pytorch3d repo.

+Probably for the moment, pytorch3d is what I cannot install, I will try form the official repo in another conda env.